cometapp/engine/content/article3/main.md

 The final layer outputs a SxSx(C+B*5) tensor corresponding to the predictions for each cell of the grid.
 C is the number of estimated probabilities for each class.
 B is the fixed number of bouding boxes each one related to 4 coordinates (coordinates of the center of the box, width and height) and a confidence value.

 With the previous models, the predicted bounding boxes were often containing an object.
 The YOLO model predict a high number of bounding boxes on the entire image thus there are a lot of bounding boxes without any object.
 The Non-Maximum Suppression (NMS) method is applied at the end of the network.
 It consists in grouping highly-overlapping bounding boxes into a single one by keeping the boxe with the higher confidence value.
+The authors noticed that there are still few false positive detected.

 ![52_yolo_architecture](52_yolo_architecture.PNG)*YOLO architecture: it is composed of 24 convolutional layers and 2 fully-connected layers.
 Source: [J. Redmon and al. (2016)](https://arxiv.org/pdf/1506.02640.pdf)*